EdJoPaTo/website-stalker-example/systems/starlabs/de/collections-laptops.md

 Weight 1.1 kg

-Performance Intel N305 (8-core)Built for multitasking
+Power class Active-cooled 15W laptop-classIntel N305 + 32GB LPDDR5X

 Battery Up to 14 hrs

 Built for privacy

-Privacy screen, wireless kill switch, and webcam cover included.
+More sustained headroom than StarLite, with a privacy screen, wireless kill switch, and webcam cover.

 [Learn more](/pages/starbook-horizon) [Configure](/products/starbook-horizon)